Kent-Meridian High School: Taylor Trophy

 The Taylor Trophy is given to and kept by the winner of the yearly football rivalry between Auburn High School and Kent-Meridian dating back to 1908.
 Dr. Owen Taylor created the trophy presentation in 1929.
 Dr. Taylor owned the Kent hospital that was on Second Avenue and Gowe Street and he had a home on Scenic Hill.
 The rivalry is the second oldest football rivalry in Washington.

 Kent-Meridian Technology Academy

 Kent-Meridian is home to the Kent-Meridian Technology Academy.
 The KMTA is an innovative Small Learning Community that is part of Kent-Meridian, characterized by its utilization of project-based learning, STEAM, and 21st Century Skills.

+Currently, KMTA offers classes for 9th through 10th grade, with a KMTA 11 program for 11th grade students.